wanghaisheng/heytcm-docs/src/content/docs/guides/editing-the-grid.md

     - 40 S1 = -16 steps
     - 35 S2 = 24 steps
 - The distance of the minimum and maximum X-Checkpoints determines the width of the field
   - These _must_ be equidistant from the center.
-If not, strange graphical things may happen and OpenMarch will warn you
+If not, strange graphical things may happen and HeyTCM will warn you
   - E.g. in an 8-to-5 football field with no endzones:
     - 0 S1 = -80 steps
     - 0 S2 = 80 steps